rahuldeyfb33/rahuldeyfb33.github.io/README.md

 ### **BOSCH**
 ### Data Engineer | July, 2020 - Present

-Key Responsibilities:
+Key Responsibilities:<br>
-• Developing Spark applications in Scala for processing streaming data and loading it to Hive.
+• Developing Spark applications in Scala for processing streaming data and loading it to Hive.<br>
-• Tuning performance of Spark jobs to complete data processing within desired time interval.
+• Tuning performance of Spark jobs to complete data processing within desired time interval.<br>
-• Generalizing the solution such that the jobs work in different clusters.
+• Generalizing the solution such that the jobs work in different clusters.<br>
-• Developing UNIX/python scripts for deployment and scheduling Spark jobs in clusters.
+• Developing UNIX/python scripts for deployment and scheduling Spark jobs in clusters.<br>
-• Rolling out & setting up data pipelines for Production plants.
+• Rolling out & setting up data pipelines for Production plants.<br>
-• Creating and maintaining Databases in MPP SQL query engine Impala.
+• Creating and maintaining Databases in MPP SQL query engine Impala.<br>
-• Automating response plans for the Incidents raised by the Data Analyst Team.
+• Automating response plans for the Incidents raised by the Data Analyst Team.<br>
-• Creating a monitoring and alerting system using Elastic stack for critical data pipelines.
+• Creating a monitoring and alerting system using Elastic stack for critical data pipelines.<br>
-• Implementing new methodology to the existing data pipelines to improve performance.
+• Implementing new methodology to the existing data pipelines to improve performance.<br>
-• Conducting regular knowledge sharing sessions on System Architecture for new stakeholders.
+• Conducting regular knowledge sharing sessions on System Architecture for new stakeholders.<br>
-• Coordination/Collaboration with central teams for tasks and standards.
+• Coordination/Collaboration with central teams for tasks and standards.<br>

 ### **ATTRA**
 ### Associate Data Engineer | July, 2017 - June, 2020

+Key Responsibilities:<br>
-• Designing the process flow of ETL.
+• Designing the process flow of ETL.<br>
-• Developing Spark Application for Initial and Incremental Batch Load.
+• Developing Spark Application for Initial and Incremental Batch Load.<br>
-• Collaborating with data science and business teams to improve data models that feed business intelligence tools.
+• Collaborating with data science and business teams to improve data models that feed business intelligence tools.<br>
-• Develop tools to improve data flows between external system and data warehouse.
+• Develop tools to improve data flows between external system and data warehouse.<br>
-• Work closely with all business units and engineering teams to develop strategy for long term data platform architecture.
+• Work closely with all business units and engineering teams to develop strategy for long term data platform architecture.<br>

 ---